 Best for Landscapes: Meike 50 mm F1.7 Full Frame RF Lens

 This Meike 50-mm F1.7 RF lens is a manual lens that gives you great edge-to-edge sharpness, with good color and saturation.
 The lens has a manual focus with a minimum focus distance of 1.6 feet.
 It’s lightweight so it can be easily packed and taken with you to shoot in your favorite nature spots.

-Meike 50mm F1.7 Full Frame Manual Focus Prime Lens for RF Mount Cameras EOS-R EOS-RP R5 R6
+Meike 50mm F1.7 Full Frame Manual Focus Prime Lens Compatible with Canon RF Mount Cameras EOS-R EOS-RP R5 R6

 This 50-mm F1.7 RF lens gives you great edge-to-edge sharpness.